 I can’t open the file cause my version is 32 bit.
 Could you please save the file in other format, our describe what to change.

-Also the DFT spectrum you specified wasn’t reflected by the simulation parameters.
+In particular I can’t find where do I set these Also the DFT spectrum you specified wasn’t reflected by the simulation parameters.
 I think it was set to something like 0.4 to 0.8 um, so I changed it to 7.5 um to 12.5 um.

 I don’t see any wavelength changes in simulation parameters dialog.